petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/private-network.md

 `protocol`: The type of connection to create (TCP and UDP are supported).

 `external`: Whether your connection is available to external connections.
-The default value `false` restricts the connection to internal DXP Cloud connections.
+The default value `false` restricts the connection to internal Liferay Cloud connections.

 ```{tip}
 If you expose a connection to external connections, then you may need to troubleshoot the connection using your service's shell.
 See [Shell Access](../../troubleshooting/shell-access.md)_ for more information.